 Abraham Lucas Scouting Report

-At this time last year, Lucas was viewed as a rising star in the 2021 NFL Draft class.
+In the summer of 2020, Lucas was viewed as a rising star in the 2021 NFL Draft class.
 Some early projections had him listed as a potential Day 2 pick, with the upside to rise even further up the board.
 A truncated 2020 campaign played a hand in influencing Lucas’ decision to return for a second season under Cougars coach Nick Rolovich.
-The circumstances are different, but the expectations are the same.
+The circumstances were different, but the expectations were the same.

-Now, as the 2021 college football season nears, it’s once again time to examine Lucas’ draft stock.
+Now, with the 2021 college season in the books, it’s once again time to examine Lucas’ draft stock.
 What changed in 2021, and what remained the same?
 Is Lucas still an NFL Draft prospect worthy of early-round consideration?
 Let’s dive into the discussion, starting with his physical traits.

 In addition to his size, Lucas also possesses a strong athletic foundation.
-Contrary to popular belief, I think he’s a well-above-average athlete but not elite.
+While he may not be elite in some areas, he’s far above average, and easily surpasses the starting threshold.
 Lucas has exceptional initial burst blocking on the move, and he also shows flashes of excellent lateral agility, transferring his weight effortlessly.
-He has a baseline level of mobility in open space, and he also possesses decent recovery athleticism.
+He has a baseline level of mobility in open space, and he possesses good recovery athleticism.

 The most appealing athletic trait for Lucas, nevertheless, might be his natural balance.
 The Washington OT plays with good knee bend, and he has good leg drive when latched onto opponents.
 He keeps his balance well against opposing anchors, and he also has the balance and reach to thrive against displacement.
 Most notably, Lucas can easily absorb power with his strong base, flexibility, and natural strength.